Music Ministry at Plymouth Church

 The Children’s Choir meets throughout the year and sings for worship at various times.
 This ministry is led by music education teacher, Nathan Bachofsky.
 For more information about this choir, please contact the Minister of Music and the Arts.

 “Music during Plymouth worship services reflects the diversity of the people.
 With the breadth of musical talents shared, everyone can find an offering that inspires and comforts.”
 Kendalle Cobb, Plymouth Church member

-Kids Koncerts At various times, children/youth gahter to share their talents in an informal Koncert.
+Kids’ Koncerts At various times, children/youth gather to share their talents in an informal Koncert.
 Other times they prepare to lead music in worship!
-Lead by the music intern.
+Lead by the organ scholar.